Supporting employees through the menopause

 A woman looks serious as her hands are clasped under her chin

 If someone asked you to name the fastest-growing workforce demographic, chances are that you wouldn’t guess at menopausal women.
-But with 8 out of 10 menopausal women in work, this is an increasingly large group of employees and a relevant topic for any employer.
+But with 8 out of 10 menopausal women in work, it's a group no employer can (or should) ignore.

 In this blog, we cover the following areas: